MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 For instructions how to activate the Rights Management service from your management portal, select whether to use the Office 365 admin center or the Azure portal:

-- [**Office 365 admin center**](activate-office365.md) - requires Global Administrator account
+- [Office 365 admin center](activate-office365.md) - requires Global Administrator account

-- [**Azure portal**](activate-azure.md) - requires Azure Information Protection Administrator account (currently in preview), or Global Administrator account, or Security Administrator account.
-[More information about these administrative roles[(azure/active-directory/active-directory-assign-admin-roles)
+- [Azure portal](activate-azure.md) - requires Global Administrator account, or Azure Information Protection Administrator account (currently in preview), or Security Administrator account.
+[More information about these administrative roles](azure/active-directory/active-directory-assign-admin-roles)

 Alternatively, you can use PowerShell to activate [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)]: